Which do you think is true?

 Whenever you burn fuel (like gasoline in your car), CO is produced.
 You may be breathing high levels of CO near busy roads and intersections.
 Other sources of CO include almost anything with an engine, power plants that burn coal, gas, or oil, and incinerators used to burn garbage.
 Inside your home, CO can come from your furnace or space heater, wood burning fireplace, or from cigarette smoke.

-you think is true?
+Which do you think is true?

 More carbon monoxide is emitted into the air during the winter months.
 This is because fuels burn less efficiently at cold temperatures.
 Also, the air is more stagnant in cold weather.
 When the air is stagnant, it doesn’t get as mixed up, so the pollution just hangs around.

 Carbon monoxide causes more poisoning deaths in the U.S. each year than any other substance.
 Many of these poisonings happen during cold-weather months when indoor heating devices are misused or malfunction.